Team-Rudra-Robocon/Documentation/md-pages/ros/humble/chapter_9.md

 ros2 topic pub -r 10 (topic name)
 ```
 rate of publishing 10hz here
-say you have 2 publishers publishing at different rates , the receiver / subscriber will receive the data in that rate only , say one publisher is publishing at 10hz and other at 20 hz the publisher publishing at 20hz will send more data than 10hz puublisher , this helps in having different publisher publish at different rates
+say you have 2 publishers publishing at different rates , the receiver / subscriber will receive the data in that rate only , say one publisher is publishing at 10hz and other at 20 hz the publisher publishing at 20hz will send more data than 10hz publisher , this helps in having different publisher publish at different rates

-### remaping a topic at runtime
+### remapping a topic at runtime

-like remaping a node we can also rename a topic at runtime
+like remapping a node we can also rename a topic at runtime
 ```
 ros2 run my_py_pkg robot_news_station --ros-args -r __node:=my_station
 ```